 - Decreased community demand

-- Reduced facility operating hours or program space availability
+- Reduced facility operating hours or program space or staff availability

 Will I need to attend programs with my child?